Using fabric glue or sewing with needle and thread can help create unique clothing designs. Which one will work best for your project?

 Creating your own unique clothing design is certainly quite an achievement for a lot of hobbyists and enthusiasts.
-If you’ve dabbled in crafting your own clothes and other DIY projects, then you should know by now the different methods to achieve your desired result when it comes to attaching various materials to your fabrics.
+Experienced crafters know there are different methods to achieve your desired result when it comes to adding to your fabrics.

-You may use high-quality glues or you can stitch them using the traditional method (with the use of a thread and needle).
+You may use high-quality glues or you can stitch them using the traditional method (thread and needle).

 On this page, we’re going to help you decide which method works best for your next DIY project.